gfriley07/gfriley07/README.md

 - 👋 Hi, I’m @gfriley07
-- 👀 I’m interested in Salesforce Administration, Salesforce.org Support, Apex, Python, PowerShell
+- 👀 I’m interested in:
+  - Salesforce Administration
+  - Salesforce Development
+  - Computer Science
+  - Data Science
-- 🌱 I’m currently learning Salesforce Advanced Admin
+- 🌱 I’m currently learning:
+  - Master's of Data Science at the University of Pittsburgh
+  - Computer Science
+  - Salesforce Administration
+  - Salesforce Development
-- 💞️ I’m looking to collaborate on Salesforce Admin and Support
+- 💞️ I’m looking to learn more about the topics above, and advance my career and my knowledge
-- 📫 How to reach me: Slack.
+- 📫 How to reach me: Reach out to me on Slack!

 <!---
 gfriley07/gfriley07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.